flerpan01/MCF10A-epigenome-PFOS/README.md

+# This repository has been moved!

+This repository has been moved to => https://github.com/andreyhgl/PFOS-MCF10A-methylome

+// Andrey

 # Project summary

 + Dataset is composed of Perflourooctanesulfonic acid (PFOS) exposed (72h) normal human breast cell line (MCF-10A).
 12 samples, 6 control, 6 exposed.